Last updated: February 27, 2015

 Maine became the 33rd state to ban texting while driving.
-That law took effect Sept.
-28, 2011.
+That law took effect in September 2011 and fines were hiked in 2012.

 - Text messaging prohibited for all drivers.
 Minimum $250 fine.